ChiWang03/Various-Data-Science-Projects/Customs Wait Time Analysis/README.md

+Note: there are some things to be fixed for the wait time comparison tables in the outlier removal notebook, it is still very messy.

 [Customs Wait Time EDA]()
 * Exploratory data analysis on customs wait time
 * suggest ways to optimize efficiency for customs boarder patrol agents